Icinga/icinga-doc/markdown/en/cgis.md

 host and service state statistics, host and service comments, and more.
 It also serves as a launching point for sending commands to Icinga via the [command module](cgis.md#cgis-cmd_cgi).
-Although this module has several arguments, you would be better to leave them alone - they are likely to change between different releases of Icinga.
+Although this module has likely to change between different releases of Icinga.
 You can access this module by clicking on the 'Network Health' and 'Process Information' links on the side navigation bar, or by clicking on a host